abhi18av/nf-tower-docs-orgs-and-teams/docs/launch/overview.md

     See the [**Compute Environment**](/compute-envs/overview/) documentation to learn how to create an environment for your preferred executor environment.

-In the following example we will launch the nf-core RNASeq pipeline using a Google Cloud compute environment we have previously set up.
+In the following example we will launch the *nf-core/rnaseq* workflow using a Google Cloud compute environment we have previously set up.

 To launch a pipeline: